Shop Décor Lacking? Automobilia Antiques Headline Barrett-Jackson Event

-*See some of the autmobilia for sale in the photo gallery below
+*See some of the automobilia for sale in the photo gallery above

 More than 400 pieces of authentic automobilia items are set to sell during the no reserve Automobilia Auction at the 2018 Barrett-Jackson Las Vegas Auction at the Mandalay Bay Resort and Casino.
 Bidders will have between 8:30-11 a.m. each day during the Sept.
 27-29 event to take home a variety of coveted pieces, highlighted by 50 items from the Robert K. Haines Sr. Estate Collection.